-Subpart OOOO, Crude Oil and Natural Gas Facilities for Which Construction, Modification, or Reconstruction commenced after August 23, 2011, and on or Before September 18, 2015.
-This subpart affects the following onshore affected facilities:
+Subpart OOOO, Standards of Performance for Crude Oil and Natural Gas Facilities for Which Construction, Modification, or Reconstruction Commenced After August 23, 2011, and on or Before September 18, 2015:

-- 1. Each gas well affected facility, which is a single natural gas well. - 2.
-Each centrifugal compressor affected facility, which is a single centrifugal compressor using wet seals that is located between the wellhead and the point of custody transfer to the natural gas transmission and storage segment. - 3.
-Each reciprocating compressor affected facility, which is a single reciprocating compressor located between the wellhead and the point of custody transfer to the natural gas transmission and storage segment. - 4.
-Each pneumatic controller affected facility, which is: - a.
-For the oil production segment (between the wellhead and the point of custody transfer to an oil pipeline): a single continuous bleed natural gas-driven pneumatic controller operating at a natural gas bleed rate greater than 6 SCFH. - b.
-For the natural gas production segment (between the wellhead and the point of custody transfer to the natural gas transmission and storage segment and not including natural gas processing plants): a single continuous bleed natural gas-driven pneumatic controller operating at a natural gas bleed rate greater than 6 SCFH. - c.
-For natural gas processing plants: a single continuous bleed natural gas-driven pneumatic controller. - 5.
-Each storage vessel affected facility, which is a single storage vessel located in the oil and natural gas production segment, natural gas processing segment or natural gas transmission and storage segment, that contains an accumulation of crude oil, condensate, intermediate hydrocarbon liquids, or produced water and has the potential for VOC emissions equal to or greater than 6 TPY. - 6.
-The group of all equipment, except compressors, within a process unit located at an onshore natural gas processing plant is an affected facility. - 7.
-Sweetening units located at onshore natural gas processing plants that process natural gas produced from either onshore or offshore wells.
+- (a) Each gas well affected facility, which is a single natural gas well. - (b) Each centrifugal compressor affected facility, which is a single centrifugal compressor using wet seals that is located between the wellhead and the point of custody transfer to the natural gas transmission and storage segment. - (c) Each reciprocating compressor affected facility, which is a single reciprocating compressor located between the wellhead and the point of custody transfer to the natural gas transmission and storage segment. - (d) Each pneumatic controller affected facility, which is: - (1) For the oil production segment (between the wellhead and the point of custody transfer to an oil pipeline): a single continuous bleed natural gas-driven pneumatic controller operating at a natural gas bleed rate greater than 6 SCFH. - (2) For the natural gas production segment (between the wellhead and the point of custody transfer to the natural gas transmission and storage segment and not including natural gas processing plants): a single continuous bleed natural gas-driven pneumatic controller operating at a natural gas bleed rate greater than 6 SCFH. - (3) For natural gas processing plants: a single continuous bleed natural gas-driven pneumatic controller. - (e) Each storage vessel affected facility, which is a single storage vessel located in the oil and natural gas production segment, natural gas processing segment or natural gas transmission and storage segment, that contains an accumulation of crude oil, condensate, intermediate hydrocarbon liquids, or produced water and has the potential for VOC emissions equal to or greater than 6 TPY. - (f) The group of all equipment, except compressors, within a process unit located at an onshore natural gas processing plant is an affected facility. - (g) Sweetening units located at onshore natural gas processing plants that process natural gas produced from either onshore or offshore wells.